dev10/fantom-asset-management/README.md

     For example, "NNF-F90".
 Only FTM does not have this suffix.
 * **Total Supply**: an int64 boosted by 1e8 for decimal part.
 The max total supply is 90 billion.
 * **Mintable**: that means whether this token can be minted in the future.
-To set the tokes to be mintable, you need to add --mintable, otherwise just omit this field to set this token to be non-mintable.
+To set the tokens to be mintable, you need to add --mintable, otherwise just omit this field to set this token to be non-mintable.

 ### Example on **mainnet:**
 ```bash